bilalhassansg/sparta-rspec-intro/README.md

 ### I have been given an rspec file and asked to fix the errors to get the test working

 # rspec_calulator
 ### I have created a test program to calculate with all calculating operations.
 All have passes.
+I have also included a hook so all new calculations do not need to be called all the time.